psdi/lloyds-clone/README.md

-*Implementation (especially on the expanding menus) doesn't run as smoothly as original.
+*Implementation (especially on the expanding menus) doesn't run as smoothly as the original.